cL4ssiK/SpeedTester/README.md

 Aside from basic arduino functionality I learned especially about interrupts.
 Because all the troubles caused by cheap arduino clone, I also learned little about bootloaders, and drivers.
 I think I reached the goal of this project, even though it does not work perfectly.
 There was some trouble with button push not registering.
 I think it was because of poor quality breadboard and switches.

 If I would continue this project, I would implement small screen to it in order to present scores.
 For this I need to upgrade microcontroller to ATMega328p because 168 does not have enough memory for use of libraries for the screen.
 Also the code could be improved a lot.
+Perhaps create a class for the game to give the code better structure.

 As this was my first embedded project, in this document I included problems section that includes fixes to issues I had most trouble with.